RenaldasZ/language-learning-widget/README.md

 - On startup, the widget will display today's English word and its translation.
 - Enter any English word in the input box and click "Translate to Lithuanian" to see its translation.
 - Participate in the quiz to test your knowledge by selecting the correct Lithuanian translation from the provided options.
+- If words cannot be translated, they are added to the untranslatable word list.

 ## Project Structure